folio-org/mod-configuration/README.md

 #### Module, Config Name and Code
 If a code is present, a setting is considered to be unique for the `module`,  `configName` and `code` properties.

+#### Implementation

+These checks are achieved by using four unique indexes.

+Two of these are for the two variations above at the tenant level configurations and the other two at the user level.

+See the [declarative schema](mod-configuration-server/src/main/resources/schema.json) for how these are defined.

 ### Other documentation

 The [raml-module-builder](https://github.com/folio-org/raml-module-builder) framework.